ivankp/web-plots/README.md

 where `n` includes under- and overflow.
 That is, bins in subsequent dimensions subdivide bins in the preceding ones.

+# Features
+- Press `Ctrl+s` to save the displayed plot in SVG format.
+- Move the mouse over the plot to display bin content.

 # Technical notes
 The web script [`main.js`](main.js) is written in JavaScript using the [**d3js** library](https://d3js.org/) v6.
 The histogram data is loaded from the server using the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API